Can Old Tests Do New Tricks for Resolving SWE Issues?: Introduction

-Our comprehensive evaluation of \approach demonstrates its ability to select a minimized subset of relevant tests to the issues of SWE-Bench Verified~\cite{chowdhury_et_al_2024} and SWE-Bench Lite~\cite{swebench-lite} problems, reducing the size by over $1{,}000\times$ compared to the original full test suite, on average, with a precision of $0.63$ and coverage recall (the fraction of buggy lines covered by \approach regression tests relative to the lines covered by the whole test suite) of $0.71$.
-We also demonstrate the efficacy of \approach in practice: providing tests selected by \approach to Otter~\cite{ahmed_et_al_2025}, an agentic reproduction test generation approach, compared to original regression tests, yielded a $6.2\%-9.0\%$ relative improvement in issue reproduction rate on SWE-Bench Lite and SWE-Bench Verified benchmarks. \approach tests also helped the patch selection step of Agentless~\cite{xia_et_al_2025} with a relative improvement in issue resolution rate of $9.4\%-12.9\%$. \approach is efficient; it only cost \$0.02 and \$0.05 per SWE-Bench instance, using GPT-4o and Claude-3.7-Sonnet models, respectively.
+Our comprehensive evaluation of \approach demonstrates it can minimize subsets of relevant tests to the issues of SWE-Bench Verified~\cite{chowdhury_et_al_2024} and SWE-Bench Lite~\cite{swebench-lite} problems, showing improvements along two dimensions: (1) \textbf{Runtime performance improvement:} \approach minimizes the size by over $1{,}000\times$ compared to the original full test suite, on average, with a precision of $0.63$ and coverage recall (the fraction of buggy lines covered by \approach regression tests relative to the lines covered by the whole test suite) of $0.71$.
+(2) \textbf{Efficacy in practice for reproduction test generation and patch validation:} providing tests selected by \approach to Otter~\cite{ahmed_et_al_2025}, an agentic reproduction test generation approach, compared to original regression tests, yielded a $6.2\%-9.0\%$ relative improvement in issue reproduction rate on SWE-Bench Lite and SWE-Bench Verified benchmarks. \approach tests also helped the patch selection step of Agentless~\cite{xia_et_al_2025} with a relative improvement in issue resolution rate of $9.4\%-12.9\%$.
+For agentic systems, \approach increases the issue resolution rate of SWE-agent~\cite{jimenez_et_al_2024} and Trae-agent~\cite{gao2025trae} by $8.0\%$--$9.4\%$, while reducing the average cost per instance by $8.0\%$--$23.0\%$. \textbf{Cost efficiency:} it only cost additionally \$0.02 and \$0.05 per SWE-Bench instance, using GPT-4o and Claude-3.7-Sonnet models, respectively.